paliAli/Modeling_yield/README.md

 ## To-do:
 - [x] Obtain the weather data from NASA
-- [] Create rasters of Europe
+- [x] Create rasters of Europe
-- [] Create the basic crop model
+- [x] Create the basic crop model
 - [] Create a basic soil model
 - [] Combine the crop and soil model
-- [] Simulate growth of WW in Europe
+- [x] Map growth of winter wheat in Europe

 ## Structure of the repository
-Input_data: contains the data on climate, soil, sowing dates
+Input_data:
+- crop_data.R - contains the crop parameters
+- LowerResolution.R - script to obtain the coordinates
+- weather_data_2223.R - script to obtain the weather data

-Scripts: contain the model functions
+Scripts:
+- Biomass_function.R - function of the crop model that calculates changes in biomass and LAI
+- Biomass_production.R - script that runs the model and creates a dataframe with the final biomass per growing season
+- DVS_calculation.R - script that calculates developmental stages of ww as a function of mean temperature
+- Event_function.R - function to reset the biomass at the end of each growing season

 Output: Contains the yield predictions, visualized as a map